Buying real estate in Japan?

 It's something we develop in our Japan property pack.

-Business Manager Visas are typically issued for 1, 3, or 5-year periods depending on business viability and immigration officer assessment.
+Business Manager Visas are initially granted for 1, 3, or 5-year periods depending on the business plan strength and applicant qualifications.

 infographics rental yields citiesJapan